Learn how to support compliance through faster literature screening and management.

 Medline ID | For MEDLINE articles, enter the article's unique MEDLINE database identifier. |

-Literature Article Product
+Literature Article Product Section

-and a link to the Product or Product Family.
-You can add or change Literature Article Product records, which is useful for articles that reference multiple products and for updating the primary Product, using the following fields:
+You can add or change Literature Article Products, which is useful for articles that reference multiple products and for updating the primary Product, using the following fields:

 Field | Description |